squid-cache/squid-cache.github.io/ConfigExamples/Reverse/OutlookWebAccess.rst

 <<Include(ConfigExamples/Reverse/BasicAccelerator, , from="^## begin locationwarning", to="^## end locationwarning")>>

-Please note that the https_port and cache_peer lines may wrap in your browser!
+Please note that the SquidConf:https_port and SquidConf:cache_peer lines may wrap in your browser!

 {{{
 https_port ip_of_squid:443 cert=/path/to/certificate/ defaultsite=owa_domain_name